 \subsubsection{Benchmark Systems}

 Having witnessed the excellent performance of large language models (LLMs) and large multimodal models (LMMs) nowadays, we explore their capabilities there.
 For the "Slide$\rightarrow$Script" task, we adopt multimodal cascading pipelines and integrated systems.
-Specifically, the cascading pipelines include fine-tuned LLaMA-2-7B~\cite{Touvron2023} and GPT-4~\cite{OpenAI2023} using slide OCR text and the integrated systems include fine-tuned InstructBLIP-7B~\cite{Dai2023} and GPT-4V~\cite{OpenAI2023a, OpenAI2023b}.
-For the "Script$\rightarrow$Slide" task, we adopt fine-tuned LLaMA-2-7B and GPT-4.
+The cascading pipeline consists of an OCR model to extract the text (we directly adopt the OCR annotations) and a language model to generate the answer.
+Specifically, the cascading pipelines include fine-tuned LLaMA-2~\cite{Touvron2023} and GPT-4~\cite{OpenAI2023} using slide OCR text and the integrated systems include fine-tuned InstructBLIP~\cite{Dai2023} and GPT-4V~\cite{OpenAI2023a, OpenAI2023b}.
+For the "Script$\rightarrow$Slide" task, we adopt fine-tuned LLaMA-2 and GPT-4.
 For the selection of related paper sentences, We calculate the similarity between the script text and each paper sentence and filter from them.
 More details can be found in Appendix~\ref{app:slide}.